polterguy/phosphorusfive/plugins/p5.io/README.md

 #### Executing every Hyperlambda file within a folder

-Combining *[list-files]* and *[eval]*, you can do some interesting things.
+Combining *[p5.io.folder.list-files]* and *[eval]*, you can do some interesting things.
 One of these, is that you can evaluate all Hyperlambda files within some specific folder, easily, with only 3-4 lines of code.
 Imagine the following code.

 ```
-list-files:/system42/some-hyperlambda-folder/
+p5.io.folder.list-files:/system42/some-hyperlambda-folder/
   filter:.hl
-load-file:x:/-/*?name
+p5.io.file.load:x:/-/*?name
 eval:x:/-/*
 ```

 What the above code actually does, is first of all listing every Hyperlambda file with a specific folder.
 Then it loads all these files.
-As we previously said, *[load-file]* will automatically convert a Hyperlambda file to a p5.lambda structure after loading it.
-Then we invoke the *[eval]* event, passing in an expression leading to all children nodes of *[load-file]*, which now should be the root node of all files loaded this way.
+As we previously said, *[p5.io.file.load]* will automatically convert a Hyperlambda file to a p5.lambda structure after loading it.
+Then we invoke the *[eval]* event, passing in an expression leading to all children nodes of *[p5.io.file.load]*, which now should be the root node of all files loaded this way.
 The end result, is that all files in some specific folder is automatically evaluated and executed.

 System42 contains helper Active Events, both for evaluating single Hyperlambda files, in addition to recursively evaluating all Hyperlambda